Skip to content

 I liked how locked down I felt in this shoe when doing lateral explosive work and working on my landing mechanics.
 The toe guard helped keep my feet in place and from spilling over the sole for this style of training.

 Second, I enjoyed the base of the shoe and how you feel grounded when doing different styles of training.
-The outsole in this model walks a fine line between feeling athletic and flatter which is a plus for feeling grounded in HIIT workouts and athletic-style training.
+The outsole in this model walks a fine line between feeling athletic and flatter which is a plus for feeling grounded in HIIT sessions and athletic-style training.

 Something to note when it comes to versatile training in this shoe is that I did notice it took about a week to break in and start feeling more mobile.
 This model can feel a little stiff during your first workout but gets more mobile as you train in them more.